-Essentially, bankruptcy won’t eliminate your child support debt, but it can buy you time.
+Essentially, bankruptcy won’t eliminate your child support debt, but it can buy you time, as shown from the experience of our Orange County child support attorney.
 Filing may help you pay child support quicker while simultaneously ceasing collection calls and certain behaviors.
 A child support creditor can ask for relief from the stay to resume attempting to collect the debt.
 If you are in need of legal help or have any legal questions, contact an experienced Boyd Law Orange County family lawyer who also has extensive successful experience handling bankruptcy cases throughout Southern California.

 Some very rare cases permit a bankruptcy to eliminate your domestic property order.
 Domestic property is the property you and your spouse divide during a divorce.
 Sometimes, a court may pass an exemption on this order, meaning this type of debt could be discharged.

 How an Experienced Family Law Attorney in California Can Help

 While bankruptcy doesn’t eliminate the need to pay child support, it does complicate things quite a bit.
 Enforced payments may become more difficult.
 If you’re having trouble paying child support, a support modification may be a better option than a bankruptcy filing.
 A modification may change the monthly payment obligation amount or put a temporary hold on your payments.